brooklynrail/brooklynrail-platform/content/events/2022/11/wednesday-poetry-reading-113-curated-by-zoe-tuck.md

 ---
-title: "The Subterranean Affiliations of The Trees: A Rail Reading curated by Zoe Tuck"
+title: "The Subterranean Affiliations of The Trees: A Rail Reading Curated by Zoe Tuck"
 deck: Featuring Tuck, Serena Bhandar, María José Giménez, Germ Lynn and Tina Lentz-McMillan